GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 daos container create --type=POSIX --properties=rf:0 pool1 cont1
 ```

-See the [Container Management](https://docs.daos.io/v2.4/user/container) section of the of the DAOS User Guide for more information about creating containers.
+See the [Container Management](https://docs.daos.io/v2.4/user/container) section of the DAOS User Guide for more information about creating containers.

 #### Mount the DAOS Container